bridgetb98/Alios-Reawakened/Z Core/Z100 Inbox/Flamekin.md

 title: # Flamekin
 ```

 Flamekin is the name given to the species created by the aspect of [[Conservation]].
-They’re similar to [[Fire Elemental]]s, except for the fact that they have the ability to generate, store, and transfer energy in the form of heat.^[see:"]
+They’re similar to [[Fire Elemental]]s, except for the fact that they have the ability to generate, store, and transfer energy in the form of heat.^[see: [[Flamecraft]]]

 # Anatomy & Morphology

-*physical design of the species, number of limbs, muscular and skeletal structure etc.*
+Flamekin have a gelatine body that glows in a multitude of colors, depending on race.
+The vulnerable body has an outer slate shell.
+It is a cultural practice to remove parts of this shell for aesthetic reasons.^[see:" [[Flamekin Engraving]]] They have [[Elves|Elven]] body types, but are taller than the average [[Elves|Elf]]-based species.

+Dissection has provided the following information:
+- The species is a silicate lifeform.
+- Nutrients and neurons flow freely inside the gel-like substance of the body.
+- Eyes are pressent.
+- Flame glands are pressant on the head, armpits, and soles of the feet.

-**Average Height**:
+**Average Height**: 1m85

 **Average Weight**: